Ensuring Access to Special Education

 For each eligible student, CLEF schools receive a share of federal dollars to pay for licensed special education professionals to work with students individually or in small groups.
 CLEF’s Special Education Coordinator distributes these funds and connects students with speech therapists, counselors, and instructional support.

 As a licensed Learning Behavior Specialist, our Special Education Coordinator works directly with several students at CLEF schools.
 She also maintains a database that tracks the students’ progress and paperwork.
-During the 2017–2018 school year, CLEF funded a private website to enable teachers to more closely track the progress of their students.
+CLEF underwrites the cost of progress monitoring software to enable teachers to more closely track the progress of their students.
 With frequent assessments, teachers can determine whether interventions are effective.

 Securing Title Funding for Economically Disadvantaged Students